MissVeronica/um-admin-user-profile-update-email/README.md

 7. Version 4.0.0 Redesign of Backend WP profile updates.
 You can build an UM Form being used only for mapping of backend submitted WP fields for the email template.
 8. Version 4.1.0 Multiple selections of "Include these UM Profile Forms" instead of comma separated.
 Disable backend emails with no "Form" selected.
 9. Version 4.4.0 Fix for empty form ID.
 Trace to debug.log.
+10. Version 4.5.0 Removed email conflict and updated for UM 2.8.3

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.